patricksavalle/devops-project-template/content/project-plan.md

 - [ ] Use [prototypes](#prototype) to engineer requirements because all stakeholders can understand those

-- [ ] Make a [functional design](#2-functional-design-and-architecture) when the requirements do not have clear, natural increments or when 'iceberg functionality' exists
+- [ ] Make a [functional design](#functional-design) when the requirements do not have clear, natural increments or when 'iceberg functionality' exists

 - [ ] Apply an [architecture](#architectures) before the [MVP](#minimum-viable-product) phase; the [microservices](#microservices) architecture is a good default to consider

-- [ ] Make a [technical design](#3-technical-design) every time the required functionality or proposed solution of a new feature is new to the team
+- [ ] Make a [technical design](#technical-design) every time the required functionality or proposed solution of a new feature is new to the team

 - [ ] Release a MVP as soon as possible, to get [user feedback](optimization-method.md) early and test-run your DevOps setup

 - [ ] Regularly refactor the implementation's [dependency graph](../README.md#modularity) to the desired state (often the functional design's [modularity](../README.md#modularity))

-- [ ] Do not elaborate detailed plans in advance, delay planning until the last moment possible

-- [ ] Do not plan the ideal system, design for immediate value and changeability, and evolve

 ## Stakeholders